The Happy Hocky Family!

 The Happy Hocky Family! is a children's book by author and illustrator Lane Smith.
 Written in a style similar to the Dick and Jane books, it tells a series of short, typically single page, stories about the Hocky family, which includes the two parents, three children, their dog, and occasionally their cousin.

-About The Book
+About the book

 The book is not a typical picture book in that the humor in it tends to be slightly dark and sarcastic, as in the works of Jon Scieszka.

 Sequel

 A sequel, The Happy Hocky Family Moves to the Country!, was released in 2002.